psycopaths/jdart/README.md

 the status in `OK` or `ERROR`, the leaf will also contain a concrete valuation suitable for triggering exactly this path through the concolically executed method.

+There is a paper under submission on JDart to TACAS 2016.
+If you want to repeat experiments reported in the paper, use a [reproducible research environment in Aptlab][4].

 ## Installation ##

 ### JPF-core 8 ##